lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 good research**.
 I have heard too often that open access is synonym of lesser publication.
 This is clearly nonsense, and the result of ignorance or the sole desire to harm those that publish on open access venues.
-We need to work hard to do the best reserach, and share it openly.
+We need to work hard to do the best research, and share it openly.
 As I will argue later, I would even claim that **open is a gateway to better research**.
 So let's not give anyone an opportunity to be confused.

 I also tend to refer to *open research* rather than *open science* as to not explicitly exclude non-STEM field.
-And while my views will however resonate with scientists primiarily, I believe many of the discussions below should also apply to other communities.
+And while my views will however resonate with scientists primarily, I believe many of the discussions below should also apply to other communities.

 ### Who?